fhgr/careercoach2022/README.md

 This repository contains the CareerCoach 2022 Dataset introduced in the article:

 *Weichselbraun, Albert, Waldvogel, Roger, Fraefel, Andreas, van Schie, Alexander and Kuntschik, Philipp.
 (2022).
 “Slot Filling for Extracting Reskilling and Upskilling Options from the Web”.
-Proceedings of the 27th International Conference on Natural Language & Information Systems, Valencia, Spain*
+Natural Language Processing and Information Systems (NLDB 2022), Lecture Notes in Computer Science, vol. 13286, [arXiv:2207.04862](https://arxiv.org/abs/2207.04862), DOI: [10.1007/978-3-031-08473-7_25](https://doi.org/10.1007/978-3-031-08473-7_25)*

+The gold standard is available for download in the NIF and JSON format, and draws upon documents from a corpus of over 99,000 education courses which have been retrieved from 488 different education providers.

+The corpus contains two partitions.:

+* **Partition (P1)** supports the **content extraction** (i.e., text segmentation and text segment classification) tasks and comprises 169 documents and gold standard annotations for page segments
+* **Partition (P2)** contains 75 documents with a significantly richer set of annotations that consider content extraction, entities and slots.
+It supports benchmarking knowledge extraction tasks such as **entity recognition**, **entity classification**, **entity linking**,  and **slot filling** on top of the content extraction task.

 # Dataset description